ibm-cloud-docs/RegistryImages/ibmliberty/index.md

 ## Getting started
 {: #ibmliberty_get_started}

-Use one of the free `ibmliberty` images from the {{site.data.keyword.Bluemix_notm}} catalog or select your own production-licensed image to create a single container or a container group.
+Use one of the free `ibmliberty` images from the {{site.data.keyword.cloud_notm}} catalog or select your own production-licensed image to create a single container or a container group.
 {:shortdesc}

 Before you begin, review the [usage restrictions](#ibmliberty_usage) for the `ibmliberty` images.
 {: important}

 1. From the catalog, select **Containers** > **IBM Cloud Container Registry** > **IBM Public Repositories** on the side panel.
 Search for the `ibmliberty` image to build your container from.
-If you created your own production-licensed image and deployed it to {{site.data.keyword.Bluemix_notm}}, select this image from the catalog.
+If you created your own production-licensed image and deployed it to {{site.data.keyword.cloud_notm}}, select this image from the catalog.
 The container creation page opens.
 2. Select the version of the `ibmliberty` image that you want to use from the **TAG/ VERSION** drop down box.
 3. For more information about building containers from images, setting up clusters, and deploying apps in clusters, use the following links: